iced-rs/rfcs/text/0000-shared-widget-state.md

 };

 ```

-> Explaining how iced programmers should *think* about the feature, and how it should impact the way they use iced.
-It should explain the impact as concretely as possible.
+By following this pattern we should be able to coordinate the focus state between the application and the widgets.
+This will allow us to implement keyboard driven events to fully navigate and interact with an Iced UI.
+While providing a healthy pattern that could be used for other shared state requirements in the future.

-By following this pattern we should be able to coordinate the focus state of the widget tree and display the focused widget to the user.
-While this is a good start we still need to implement a way to navigate the widget tree with the keyboard.
+This is a common pattern that is used in other UI frameworks.
 ### Keyboard Navigation

 The first thing we need to do is implement a way to navigate the widget tree with the keyboard.
 This can be done by implementing the `Application` trait for your application `State` struct.
 This trait will be used to handle keyboard events and update the focus state of the widget tree through the subscription and update methods.